-Since the introduction of virtual online phone number in business, they have continually grown their service offerings.
+Since the introduction of an online phone number in the business, they have continually grown their service offerings.
 From basic calling functions to advanced features, virtual numbers have a lot to offer your business and your customers as well.

-3. Call Routing: Help your customers reach the right service agents with automation rules that you can change on the go.
+Help your customers reach the right service agents with automation rules that you can change on the go.
 Determine which team member gets the call with features like a simultaneous ring and smart call forwarding.
-While you are on-road, ensure the calls are forwarded to you with features like ‘follow me’ or you can even set screening rules that only forward important calls and send the less important ones to the voicemail.
+While you are on-road, ensure the calls are routed to you with features like ‘follow me’ or you can even set screening rules that only forward important calls and send the less important ones to the voicemail.

-4. Voicemail: When you or your customer service agents are busy attending customers or are unable to receive calls due to some specific reasons, let your customers drop a voicemail.
+When you or your customer service agents are busy attending to customers or are unable to receive calls due to some specific reasons, let your customers make use of voicemail.
 You will receive it on your registered email and access it from wherever you are.

-9. On Hold Music: Ensure your customers never hang up the call when the line is busy.
+Ensure your customers never hang up the call when the line is busy.
 Free them listening to the annoying engaged tones.
-Instead, keep them engaged with customized message or music relevant to your business, services, or products.
+Instead, keep them engaged with customized messages or music relevant to your business, services, or products.

-10. Integration: Incorporate your virtual number with most often used applications in your business and enhance productivity.
+Incorporate your virtual number with the most often used applications in your business and enhance productivity.
 Boost your sales and increase profits.

 Empower your Customer Support Agents to Resolve Complex Issues in Real-Time

 Along with the calling features the virtual numbers offer, there are many other functionalities of customer service that help you resolve your customers’ queries in real-time.
 This includes Cobrowse and Live Chat.